Talmaj/DNN-bench/README.md

 # Limitations and known issues
 - `--quantize` flag not supported for `--ort-cuda`, `--ort-tensorrt` and `--tf`
 - Current version supports onnx models only.
-- The following docker images for CPU execution do not utilize all CPUs on Linux host:
+- The following docker images for CPU execution utilize only half of the CPUs on Linux ec2 instances:
   - onnxruntime with openvino,
-  - onnxruntime with nuphar and
   - pytorch
+- onnxruntime with nuphar utilizes total count of CPUs - 1.

 # Troubleshoot
 - If running tensorflow image fails due to onnx-tf conversion,